vtex-apps/seller-selector/docs/README.md

     ]
   },
 ```

-3. The page cointaining all sellers will be displayed automatically, but you can configure the page layout and props for each block.
+By declaring the `link-seller` block, a page containing all available sellers will be displayed automatically.
+However, you can configure the Seller Selector page layout, using props for each one of the blocks used to build it behind the scenes.

 # Advanced Configuration
 Behind the scenes, the Seller Selector page uses the following default implementation: